Various Yii 3.0 related documentation

 ];

-Note: The file path or URL bein1g aliased may not necessarily refer to an existing file or resource.
+[!NOTE] The file path or URL being aliased may not necessarily refer to an existing file or resource.

 You can define an alias using another alias (either root or derived):